aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## 🔐 Security & Transparency Note

-During testing, I also compiled the script into an executable using PS2EXE.

-Because unsigned executables can trigger antivirus or SmartScreen warnings, the public portfolio version is provided as a readable PowerShell script instead.
+The user-friendly executable version was tested locally, but it is not published as a downloadable file in this repository.

-Unsigned executables created from scripts may trigger heuristic antivirus detections.
-For transparency and trust, this repository provides the PowerShell source script as the main artifact instead of requiring users to run an executable.
+Unsigned executables created from scripts may trigger heuristic antivirus detections, especially when they collect system and network information.

+For transparency and trust, this repository provides the readable PowerShell source script as the main artifact instead of publishing the unsigned `.exe`.
+The script shows which commands are used and which system details are collected.

+In a real support environment, the end user would use only an approved company-provided tool or follow the company-approved support process.

 ---